Overview of the SL1 User Interface

 Viewing the Device Summary Modal from an Inventory Page

-On the Events page and the Devices page, you can click the Open icon () next to an event or device to open a new Device Summary modal:
+On the Events page and the Devices page, you can click the Open icon () next to an event or device to open a Device Summary modal:

 NOTE: On the Events page, the Device Summary modal displays only for events that are aligned with devices.